PFI costs for A1 and M1 link roads in Yorkshire soar by £246m more than expected

-Costs to maintain a two stretches of road in Yorkshire have soared by £246m, an investigation in Private Finance Initiatives has revealed.
+COSTS to maintain a two stretches of road in Yorkshire have soared by £246m, an investigation into Private Finance Initiatives has revealed.

 The A1 Darrington to Dishforth between Wakefield and the Harrogate district recorded a £132m rise, a 14 per cent increase from its original £921m budget.